Introduction to FREEHCP - 23rd September 2017 :-

 Job data Q1-40 - When selected, a separate screen will be given being a simple spreadsheet of the 40 questions about the project and key design parameters with the first line highlighted.
 Just press the [TAB] key to move down the screen, or click your mouse over any reply (and again if you want to change some letters / numbers in that line) to make whatever amendments you want (and use the scroll bars to see Q24 to 40).
 Click on "OK" or "Cancel" as needed to remove the spreadsheet and return to the drawing, after which the hydraulic calculations will be repeated if you changed anything relevant.

 Database - When selected, a separate screen will be given being a simple text editor of the pipe sizes, pipe types and fittings/valve types set of data I start you off with.
 You can also use NOTEPAD or similar if you prefer.
 Either click on "Cancel" or make some additions, revisions, deletions etc. to this and click on "OK" whereupon the new data will be saved (after making a .bak version) and the hydraulic calculations will be repeated if you changed anything relevant.
 Note that you don't have to use the one I supply but can copy, add to, delete, revise it as required to suit your company, projects or clients as may change over the years.
+You can also have several such files for different types of jobs / clients but all have to reside in the same folder / directory as the main program so that it can easily find them.

 Add a new pipe - The drawing will be reshown at a slightly smaller scale (so you can extend beyond the previous boundary) with green and red blobs.
 You can add another pipe at any of the green blobs but the red ones mark places where there are operating heads which will get erased if you try and connect another pipe there because then you would have an invalid fitting!